Step to It Walking Challenge

 |Week||Submit Weekly Step Total By|

 |November 5 – November 11||November 12|

 Use this chart to convert activities that are not easily measured by a pedometer.
 Multiply the number of minutes you participated in the activity by the number indicated below.
 For example: If you cycle for 10 minutes, record that you have taken 1,500 steps (10 minutes x 150 steps per minute).
 Be sure you are not wearing your pedometer if you engage in any of these activities.

-If your activity is not listed below, find one(s) most similar to your activity on the list and estimate the activity’s step value.
+If your activity is not listed below, find the one(s) most similar to it on the list and estimate the activity’s step value.

 - Walk briskly and with a purpose.